 My answer was always short and straightforward: I like the city.

-The first time I travelled to Taipei was the summer of 2012.
-With two of my closest friends, we stayed in the heart of youth culture, Ximending, romped around town till late every day of that week and spoilt ourselves with immense amount of street food every meal and in between.
+In the summer of 2012, I travelled to Taipei with two of my closest friends.
+We stayed in the heart of youth culture, Ximending, romped around town till late every day of that week and spoilt ourselves with immense amount of street food every meal and in between.

 The people were friendly, the food was good, the place felt safe and transportation was easy.
 I remember, sitting by the fountain of Shin Kong Mitsukoshi, I told P that I feel so at ease in Taipei I want to come back to work here one day.